 In case you can get the PPF or PPFD measurements of your grow light from a credible source on the internet, you won’t need to measure them again.
 Accordingly, you can only use a lux meter to measure the light intensity at the level of the leaves to decide whether you should raise or lower the fixture.
 But, this approach isn’t the best.

-If you want pull the highest yield from your plants, you will benefit from having a PPFD meter.
+If you want to pull the highest yield from your plants, you will benefit from having a PPFD meter.